buildnote/action/README.md

 ### Using with GitHub Token

 Buildnote preferred way of integration with GitHub is via custom app.
-In the rare cases where users may not have access create a custom GitHub app, Buildnote CLI provides a way to fetch and upload pipeline events directly.
+In the rare cases where users may not have access to create a custom GitHub app, Buildnote CLI provides a way to fetch and upload pipeline events directly.

-This example shows how to use the action in a workflow that also sends pipeline events directly (with use of GitHub personal access token):
+This example shows how to use the action in a workflow that also sends pipeline events directly (with use of GitHub access token):

 ```yaml
 on: